Otros Ejercicios

 On a train bound for nowhere

-I met up with the gambler.
+I met up the gambler.

-We both too tired to sleep.
+We were too tired to sleep.

-When boredom us,
+When overtook us,

 Out of readin' people's faces.